Atanu8250/ForeignBazar/README.md

 ### It's a solo Project created by me within 6 days.
 ### I created it on Unit-4 with the help of React, Css, JS, Chakra-UI, json-server.
-### It provide the follow of an e-commerce website and an Admin site with Product management and User Management
+### It provides the flow of an e-commerce website and an Admin site with Product management and User Management

 <img src="https://user-images.githubusercontent.com/94675329/212765286-55e5183b-598b-4648-96b6-1417b234b1b9.png" />